VinceIngram07/StressViz/README.md

     ```
     This will start the React application, which by default runs on `http://localhost:3000`.

-2. **Backend**: In a new terminal window, navigate to the `datasetmaker` directory and start the Flask application:
+2. **Backend**: In a new terminal window, navigate to the `dataset maker` directory and start the Flask application:
     ```bash
     cd Backend
     python app.py